Bhupendra Patel to continue as Gujarat CM for second term; elected leader of BJP legislative party | Politics

 - India

-Bhupendra Patel will continue as the chief minister of Gujarat for a second straight term with the newly-elected Bharatiya Janata Party (BJP) MLAs electing him as the leader of the legislative party during a meeting here on Saturday.
-Patel's name was declared as the leader of the legislative party unanimously at the meeting held at the party's state headquarters 'Kamalam'.
+Bhupendra Patel will continue as the chief minister of Gujarat for a second straight term with the newly-elected Bharatiya Janata Party (BJP) MLAs electing him as the leader of the legislative party at a meeting here on Saturday.

-''The newly-elected MLAs met today at 'Kamalam,' where the proposal to name Bhupendra Patel as the chief minister of Gujarat was unanimously approved,'' the BJP said in a statement.
+After the meeting, Patel met Governor Acharya Devvrat at Raj Bhavan and staked a claim to form a government, two days after the BJP won a record mandate in the state elections by winning 156 seats in the 182-member House.
+He will take oath as the 18th chief minister at a function to be held at the Helipad ground near the new secretariat in Gandhinagar on December 12, which will be attended by Prime Minister Narendra Modi and Home Minister Amit Shah along with chief ministers of BJP-ruled states, the BJP had said.
+Addressing a press conference after the legislative party meeting held at state BJP headquarters 'Kamalam', Patel said the implementation of promises made in the BJP's poll manifesto, including the implementation of the Uniform Civil Code, will be the priority of his government. ''The newly-elected MLAs met today at 'Kamalam,' where the proposal to name Bhupendra Patel as the chief minister of Gujarat was unanimously approved,” the BJP said in a statement.

-Patel, 60, had resigned as the chief minister along with his entire cabinet on Friday to pave the way for the formation of a new government in the state after the BJP registered a landslide victory in the just concluded Assembly elections.
+Patel's name was proposed by MLA Kanu Desai and supported by MLAs Shankar Chaudhary, Purnesh Modi, Manisha Vakil, Raman Patkar and party chief whip Pankaj Desai.

-Senior BJP leaders Rajnath Singh, B S Yediyurappa, and Arjun Munda were present for the meeting as the party's central observers.
+Senior BJP leaders Rajnath Singh, B S Yediyurappa and Arjun Munda were present at the meeting as the BJP's central observers.

-Patel won a second straight term from the Ghatlodia Assembly seat in the Ahmedabad district by 1.92 lakh votes in this year's election.
-In September last year, he replaced Vijay Rupani as the chief minister.
+Patel said the state government and the BJP will work effectively under the guidance of Prime Minister Narendra Modi and Union Home Minister Amit Shah.

-The BJP registered a historic victory in Gujarat by clinching 156 seats in the 182-member House on Thursday, much higher than its tally of 99 seats in 2017.
+He said the people of Gujarat are convinced that BJP will continue its endeavour to resolve their issues with the same dedication as the party has been working.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)